BioSystemsUM/DeepSweet/README.md

 ## Analyse results

-You can checkout the results file in the "results" folder. "all_results.csv" enumerates the results for all metrics to all models.
+You can checkout the results file in the "resources/results" folder. "all_results.csv" enumerates the results for all metrics to all models.